betterCallChen/betterCallChen.github.io/index.markdown

 layout: home
 ---

-##Welcome

 Hi, welcome to "better call chen"!

-Some notes in my work will be uploaded to this website.
+Some study notes will be uploaded to this website.

-Good luck
+Good luck, have fun!
 >

 >